-The U.S. War Relocation Authority was responsible for the relocation, internment, and reintegration of Japanese and Japanese Americans during World War II.
-From 1942 to 1946, Edward H. Spicer, Anthropology professor at the University of Arizona, was Head of the Community Analysis Section of the War Relocation Authority, in Washington, D.C.
+The U.S. War Relocation Authority was responsible for the forced removal, incarceration, and reintegration of Japanese and Japanese Americans during World War II.
+From 1942 to 1946, Edward H. Spicer, Anthropology professor at the University of Arizona, was head of the Community Analysis Section of the War Relocation Authority, in Washington, D.C.

-The largest group of material encompasses Community Analysis Reports from 11 individual relocation centers.
-The centers were located in Poston and Rivers, Ariz.; Denson and Rohwer, Ark.; Manzanar and Newell, Calif.; Amache, Colo.; Hunt, Idaho; Oswego, N.Y.; Topaz, Utah; and Heart Mountain, Wyo.
-The center at Oswego, N.Y. housed war refugees from southern Europe.
+The largest group of material encompasses Community Analysis Reports from 11 individual prison camps.
+The camps were located in Poston and Rivers, AZ; Denson and Rohwer, AR; Manzanar and Newell, CA; Amache, CO; Hunt, ID; Oswego, NY; Topaz, UT; and Heart Mountain, WY.
+Fort Ontario, the camp at Oswego, NY, housed war refugees from southern Europe.

-Statistic reports include relocations by state, and returns to the West Coast by city.
+Statistic reports include removals by state and returns to the west coast by city.
 Government documents relate to House and Senate bills and resolutions, cases before the Supreme Court, the administration of alien property, and hearings before the House Committee on Un-American Activities.
-Among the miscellaneous items are maps, organizational charts, the official administrative manual, information on Buddhism, transcripts of speeches and radio broadcasts, bibliographic citations, and poetry written by center residents.
+Among the miscellaneous items are maps, organizational charts, the official administrative manual, information on Buddhism, transcripts of speeches and radio broadcasts, bibliographic citations, and poetry written by prisoners.
 Black-and-white photographs are well-identified by place, photographer, subject, and often individuals' names.
-They depict the centers; W.R.A. officials; soldiers of the all-Japanese American 442nd Combat Team
+They depict the camps, WRA officials, and soldiers of the all-Japanese American 442nd Combat Team

 Some materials are in Japanese.